mongodb/docs-compass/source/includes/fact-force-connection-options.rst

+Connect to your MongoDB deployment through |compass-short| with the specified :manual:`connection options
+</reference/connection-string/#connection-string-options>`.
+These connection
-Force |compass| to connect to MongoDB with the specified :manual:`connection options </reference/connection-string/#connection-string-options>`.
-These connections cannot be overridden by the |compass-short| connection form or a connection string.
+options cannot be overridden by the |compass-short| connection form or a connection string.